salsa-rs/salsa/book/src/tutorial/ir.md

 This means that the struct instances are copy (no matter what fields they contain).
 Creating instances of the struct and accessing fields is done by invoking methods like `new` as well as getters and setters.

-In the case of `#[salsa::input]`, the struct contains a `salsa::Id`, which is a non-zero integrated.
+In the case of `#[salsa::input]`, the struct contains a `salsa::Id`, which is a non-zero integer.
-So the generated `SourceProgram` struct looks something like this:
+Therefore, the generated `SourceProgram` struct looks something like this:

 ```rust
 #[derive(Copy, Clone, PartialEq, Eq, PartialOrd, Ord, Hash)]